Annie-DS/Web-Analytics/README.md

 # Web-Analytics

-Predict successful all "Unique IDs" from Unique id column who have high chance of getting 1 as "Target" column value.
+Predicted successful all "Unique IDs" from Unique id column who have high chance of getting 1 as "Target" column value.